medgent/medgent/README.md

 ---

 ##⚠️
-**Important: The bots (Python scripts) need a separate VPS to run 24/7 — not Hostinger web hosting.
-Hostinger web hosting serves HTML websites only.
+**Important: The bots (Python scripts) need a separate VPS to run 24/7 .
 Use Oracle Cloud Free (free forever) or any VPS for the Python bots.**
 ---

 #✈️